splunk/observability-workshop/content/en/s4r/6-rum/2-tag-spotlight.md

 * Click on the {{% icon icon="cog" %}} above the table and select **Sf Geo City** from the list of additional columns and click {{% button style="blue" %}}Save{{% /button %}}

 {{% /notice %}}

+We now have a User Session table that is sorted by longest duration descending and includes the cities of all the users that have been shopping on the site.
+We could apply more filters to further narrow down the data e.g. OS version, browser version, etc.

 ![RUM Tag Spotlight](../images/rum-user-sessions.png)